Grace Lumpkin: Later years

 Lumpkin became concerned with righting what she saw as her earlier political wrong and returned to the teachings of the Bible.
 She became a frequent speaker in churches and joined the anti-Communist Christians.

 On April 2, 1953, Lumpkin testified before the Permanent Subcommittee of Investigations of the Senate Committee on Government Operations.
 She was then living on Gramercy Park in New York City and working as a proofreader for a printing firm called the Golden Eagle Press.
 Asked about her affiliations in the 1930s, she replied, "I was under the influence and the discipline of the Communist movement, although I was not a member" and that she had taken part in "faction meetings and cell meetings."

 Asked about why she broke away from the party's influence, she described the following incident.

 Once I was down with a Communist organizer in Alabama.
 I was staying with sharecroppers down there.
 We were organizing the Negro sharecroppers.
 For some reason, there had been some trouble, and a deputy sheriff was patrolling the road outside of the home of these Negroes.
 I believed in helping the Negro race.
 I believe in helping them to help themselves, because they are God's children, as important as I am.
 That is what I believe now.

 But the Communist organizer ordered me to go out and slap the deputy sheriff in the face.
 He said as a result of that I would be arrested, and as a way of trying to get me to do that, he said, "Now, your picture will appear in all the newspapers all over the country, and you will sell a lot more of your books."
 That was an added inducement.

 I felt that the situation was tense enough without doing something to bring a worse situation about, and I refused to do it.
 I mean, there are certain things like that, that I would not submit to Communist discipline about.
 And so, when this book came along, they had known such things about me, so that I was called to the New Masses office...

 Joshua Kunitz was the head editor.
 He had me in the office, and they said, "You are writing a new novel, and we want to tell you that if this novel has anything against the party line in it...
 We will break you as a writer.
 We have people in strategic positions on magazines, on papers, who will write reviews of your books..."

 Lumpkin devoted all later writings to criticism of Communism.
 She continued writing and lecturing and kept her strong tie to the church until death.
 She died in 1980 in Columbia, South Carolina.

-In 2012, Lumpkin is a character in Walt Larimore's novels Hazel Creek and Sugar Fork.
+In 2012, Lumpkin appeared as a character in Walt Larimore's novels Hazel Creek and Sugar Fork.